alphagov/govuk-developer-docs/source/manual/alerts/high-priority-tests.html.md

 review_in: 6 months
 ---

-The high priority tests [come from Smokey][smokey] and [the Icinga check is defined in Puppet][icinga].
+[Smokey][smokey] runs in a continuous loop in each environment.
+We have [Icinga checks] for [most Smokey features], so that we are alerted when some aspect of GOV.UK may be in trouble.

-Smokey can fail with an error message "Run high priority tests", or simply with "Smokey failed".
+Smokey can fail with an error message "Smokey loop for \<feature\>", or simply with "Smokey failed".

 ## Tests failing